What Meditation Is and Isn’t

 The view from the summit The view from the summit and from other peaks along the way

 When you reach the summit of the meditation mountain, what do you see?
-If we can trust the reports of the meditators and mystics who have climbed the mountain before us, we can declare with some confidence that the top of the mountain harbors the source of all love, , , and .
-Some people call it or soul, true nature or true self, the ultimate truth or the ground of being (or just being itself).
+If we can trust the reports of the meditators and mystics who have climbed the mountain before us, we can declare with some confidence that the top of the mountain harbors the source of all love, wisdom, happiness, and joy.
+Some people call it spirit or soul, true nature or true self, the ultimate truth or the ground of being (or just being itself).
 Others call it God or the Divine or the Holy Mystery, or simply the One.
 There are nearly as many names for it as people who experience it.
 And some spiritual traditions consider it so sacred and powerful that they hesitate to give it a name.
 As for the experience of reaching the summit, seasoned meditators use words like

-• Enlightenment (from )
+- Enlightenment (from ignorance)

-• (from a dream)
+- awakening (from a dream)

-• liberation (from bondage)
+- liberation (from bondage)

-• (from limitation)
+- Freedom (from limitation)

-• Union (with God or being).
+- Union (with God or being).

-An old saying likens all these words and names to pointing at the moon.
+An old saying likens all these words and names to fingers pointing at the moon.
 If you pay too much attention to the finger, you risk missing the beautiful moon, which is the reason for pointing the finger in the first place.

 Ultimately, you need to experience the moon — or in this case the summit — for yourself.
 Of course, you may have no interest in lofty states and experiences like enlightenment or union.